Koigor97/python/README.md

 She pushes you gently by taking off the training wheels and lets you test your understanding and knowledge of the language, thinking like a programmer all the way.

+<mark>July 31, 2023: I'll no longer be pushing projects on GitHub.
+The reason why is that I've reached a level in my Python journey where I am working with APIs, WebScraping, Web Development with Flask, etc. It mostly has to do with my API keys.
+I could create a environmental variable on github but honestly I don't want to 😃.
+Wish me luck as I continue my journey 🫡</mark>
 ___

 ##### List of Projects and their difficulty level